tradingview/rest_integrations_docs/source/trading/Authentication.rst

 OAuth2Bearer
 ............
-TradingView's security policy does not allow the same OAuth secrets for all of the six supported :ref:`connections<section-trading-environments>` between the TradingView client and the broker's server.
+TradingView's security policy does not allow the same OAuth secrets for all of the six supported :ref:`connections<trading-environments>` between the TradingView client and the broker's server.
 Therefore, all ``client_id`` values (and ``client_secret`` values in case of using the :ref:`OAuth2 Code flow<oauth2-code-flow>` authorization option) must be unique.
 On the TradingView side, all OAuth secrets are kept in a special high-security secret vault.
 Security audits are performed regularly.